boots-edu/textbook/source/text/8-testing/jest.md

 ## Key Idea

-**_Jest_** is a test runner and testing framework that works with javascript and Typescript
+**_Jest_** is a test runner and testing framework that works with Javascript and Typescript.
+We've been using Jest the entire time!

 ## Jest Syntax

-A few simple commands we need:
+There are just a few Jest functions that you need to know to get started:

--   describe: Create a new test section
+-   `describe`: Create a new test section
--   test: Write a specific test
+-   `test`: Write a specific test
--   expect: expect an expression to behave a certain way
+-   `expect`: expect an expression to behave a certain way
     -   Example: `expect(value).toBeInstanceOf(MyClass)`

-There are many others, but we can get by with these three for now.
+There are many methods we'll need to learn about, but we can get by with these three functions for now.

 Back to the example from the previous section, let's look at what we want to do for each of these:

+{: .no-run}

 ```typescript
 class Elements {